-- Clinical, counseling, or school psychology doctoral program - Specialist or master's programs in school psychology students will be required to pass the comprehensive examination requirement as part of their degree requirements.
-A candidate is expected to complete and graduate from the specialist program within seven years from the date of first enrollment.
+- Clinical, counseling, or school psychology doctoral program - Specialist or master's programs in school psychology

 Requests for non-degree seeking/special student status will be accommodated on a seat available basis.
 Course offerings will vary each semester.
 See the section of Admissions Procedure Checklist for the Non-Degree Seeking/Special Student for information on admissions procedures.